Sergey Bezrukov: Career

 In 2020, he advocated the 2020 amendments to the Constitution of Russia, which, in particular, are defining marriage as a relationship between one man and one woman.
-He explained his position by saying, that the terms 'parent 1 and parent 2' shouldn't be allowed to exist in Russia.
+He explained his position by saying that the terms 'parent 1 and parent 2' shouldn't be allowed to exist in Russia.
 "I promote love between a man and a woman, and prefer not experiment with gender equality", he also said.

 Sanctions

-In July 2022 the EU imposed sanctions on Sergey Bezrukov for his active public support of the Russian invasion of Ukraine, as well as the illegal Russian annexation of Crimea.
+In July 2022, the EU imposed sanctions on Sergey Bezrukov for his active public support of the Russian invasion of Ukraine, as well as the illegal Russian annexation of Crimea.

 Personal life

-From 2000 to 2015 he was married to actress Irina Bezrukova (to marry Bezrukov she broke up with actor Igor Livanov, they became officially married when Sergei was acting in the TV series Brigada).
+From 2000 to 2015, he was married to actress Irina Bezrukova (to marry Bezrukov she broke up with actor Igor Livanov, they became officially married when Sergei was acting in the TV series Brigada).
 In 2015 the couple separated.

 Sergei Bezrukov married director and screenwriter Anna Matison on 11 March 2016.
 On 4 July 2016 they had a daughter, Maria.

-At the end of 2013, the media, citing Bezrukov's father, reported that Sergei has young children: daughter Alexandra and son Ivan; their mother was identified as a St. Petersburg actress by the name of Kristina Smirnova (born 1983 in Latvia).
+At the end of 2013, the media, citing Bezrukov's father, reported that Sergei had young children: daughter Alexandra and son Ivan; their mother was identified as a St. Petersburg actress by the name of Kristina Smirnova (born 1983 in Latvia).